levibostian/AndroidBlanky/README.md

 # What is AndroidBlanky?

 AndroidBlanky is an Android app.
 It's a very simple Android app that includes a collection of libraries, configurations, and architecture decisions for all of the apps that I build.
-So whenever I want to build a new Android, instead of creating a new Android Studio project and spending a bunch of time configuring it to include all my libraries, configurations, and architecture decisions in it that I want, I simply clone this repo, do some editing to the project, and I am off to building my app!
+So whenever I want to build a new Android, instead of creating a new Android Studio project and spending a bunch of time configuring it to include all my libraries, configurations, and architecture decisions in it that I want, I simply clone this repo, do some editing to the project, and I accountManager off to building my app!

 # Why use AndroidBlanky?

 You know the feeling when you go to begin a new project.
 The day you begin a project is spent on just setting up your project, configuring it, and getting your environment all setup.
 It takes hours to days to complete!

 AndroidBlanky works to avoid that.
-By having a blank Android app already created, I am able to copy it and I am ready to jump right into developing my new app.
+By having a blank Android app already created, I accountManager able to copy it and I accountManager ready to jump right into developing my new app.
 AndroidBlanky works to get you to building your app within minutes instead of hours or days.

 # What is included in AndroidBlanky?